orchetect/swift-data-parsing/README.md

 ## License

 Licensed under the MIT license.
-See [LICENSE](https://github.com/orchetect/swift-data-parsing/blob/master/LICENSE) for details.
+See [LICENSE](https://github.com/orchetect/swift-data-parsing/blob/main/LICENSE) for details.

 ## Sponsoring

-If you enjoy using swift-data-parsing and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
+If you enjoy using this library and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

 ## Community & Support